 What is Raw Sauerkraut?

 Raw sauerkraut is simply a type of fermented cabbage that has two ingredients: cabbage and salt.
-Fermentation of cabbage also requires just three little things:
+Fermentation of cabbage also requires just three little things: time, room temperature, and low light.

 How can this two-ingredient food be so powerful?
 It’s all in the fermentation process!
 When the natural microbes like bacteria on the cabbage begin to break down the cabbage, MANY beneficial compounds are formed.

-Fermentation is the process where enzymes and microorganisms break down a food into more digestible nutrients and compounds.
+Fermentation is the process where enzymes and microorganisms break down food into more digestible nutrients and compounds.
 The main microorganisms on cabbage are called lactobacilli bacteria, which are on the surface of all living things.
 These bacteria break the foods down into lactic acid, which helps preserve cabbage and provide the body with infinite benefits!

-Is sauerkraut good for you and your belly?
 Sauerkraut greatly helps almost every step of digestion and nutrition, including:

 - Increases the vitamin content of cabbage

-- Enhances enzymes which aids digestion
+- Enhances enzymes that aid digestion

 - Improves nutrient absorption, including minerals